-Item 1 - Own At Any Time - Report all land owned at any time in 1978 by you and/or your spouse, or by the partnership, corporation, or organization for which you are reporting.
-Include land held under title, purchase contract or mortgage, homestead law, or as heir or trustee of an undivided estate.
+Item 1 - Land Owned ~ Report all land owned in 1978 whether held under title, purchase contract or mortgage, homestead law, or as heir or trustee of an undivided estate, by you and/or your spouse, or by the partnership, corporation, or organization for which you are reporting.

-Item 2 - Rent or Lesse FROM Others - Report all land rented by you, even though the landlord may have supplied equipment, fertilizer, or other materials and/or supervised some of the work.
+Item 2 - Land Rented or Lessed FROM Others - Report all land rented by you, even though the landlord may have supplied equipment, fertilizer, or other materials and/or some supervision of the work

-INCLUDE in item 2 --
+INCLUDE in item 2 ~

-- a. land (for agricultural uses) that you rented FROM others for cash payments, - b. land worked by you for someone else on a share-of-crops basis, - c. land (owned by someone else) which you used rent-free, and - d.
-Federal and State land rented or leased by the acre.
+- Land (for agricultural uses) that you rented FROM others for cash payments - b.
+Land worked on a share basis - c.
+Land (owned by someone else) which you used rent-free - d.
+Federal, State, Indian, or railroad land rented or leased by the acre

-DO NOT INCLUDE in item 2 - Land used on a per-head or animal unit license or permit basis, such as under section 3 of the Taylor Grazing Act, National Forest Land, or Indian Reservation Permit Land.
+DO NOT INCLUDE in item 2 - Land used on a per-head or animal unit license or permit basis, such as land used under section 3 of the Taylor Grazing Act, National Forest Land, or Indian Reservation Permit Land.

-Item 3 - Rent or Lesse TO OTHERS - Cash tenants, share tenants, and share-croppers are farm operators for census purposes and are responsible for making the agriculture census report for the land they operate.
+Item 3 - Land Rented TO OTHERS - Cash tenants, share tenants, and share croppers are farm operators for census purposes and are responsible for making the agriculture census report for the land they operate.

-INCLUDE in item 3 --
+INCLUDE in item 3 -

-- a. land owned by you and rented TO others for cash or a share of the crops or livestock, - b. land which you rented from others and then subleased to others in 1978, - c. land rented out for residential or other nonfarm purposes, if it was part of the land reported in item 1 or 2, - d. land worked for you by someone else on a share-of-crop basis, and - e. land which you allow others to use rent-free.
+- a.
+Owned land rented TO others for cash or a share of the crops or livestock - b.
+Land which you rented from others and then subleased to others in 1978 - c.
+Land rented out for residential or other nonfarm purposes, if it was part of the land reported in item 1 or 2 - d.
+Land worked for you by someone else on a share-of-crop basis - e.
+Land which you allowed others to use rent-